biotite-dev/biotite/doc/contribution/documentation.rst

 Building the example gallery for the first time may take a while, as all scripts are executed.
-To build the documentation without the gallery, run
+To build the documentation without the gallery and the tutorial, run

 .. code-block:: console